anuradhawick/LRBinner/README.md

 LRBinner is coded purely using C++ (v9) and Python 3.7.
 To run LRBinner, you will need to install the following python and C++ modules.

 ### Python dependencies
+Essential libraries

 * numpy 1.16.4
 * scipy 1.3.0
 * seaborn 0.9.0
 * h5py 2.9.0
 * tabulate 0.8.7
 * pytorch 1.4.0

+Essential of using constraints

+* umap-learn
+* HDBSCAN

 ### C++ requirements
 * GCC version 9.1.0